 5. Web Application and Internet Development

-For example, Python web frameworks (e.g., CherryPy, Django, Flask, etc.) provide developers extensive libraries and modules which makes their work easier.
+For example, Python web frameworks (e.g., CherryPy, Django, Flask, etc.) provide developers with extensive libraries and modules which make their work easier.
 It speeds up content management, database access, error tracking, function-call mapping, profiling, data authorization, and other crucial processes.

-Because of its compatibility with multiple systems and platforms, Python’s popularity is most evident on application development.
-Here are the 16 Famous Companies That Uses Python.
+Because of its compatibility with multiple systems and platforms, Python’s popularity is most evident in application development.
+Here are the 16 Famous Companies That Use Python.

 6. Database Easy Access, Interface Customization, and Quick System Integration

-Also, through Python interface connection with databases, users can observe how databases are created and edited in real time, how they can be embedded on applications and how they work on fixed records.
+Also, through Python interface connection with databases, users can observe how databases are created and edited in real time, how they can be embedded in applications, and how they work on fixed records.

-Moreover, Python integration and flexibility allows it to run with other programming languages.
+Moreover, Python’s integration and flexibility allow it to run with other programming languages.
 Some examples of Python implementations with other languages: